 - The Simpsons has displayed much emptying of the stomach contents through esophageal means.
-One example:
+For example:

 - As the Safety Salamander, drunken Homer feels the need to vomit.
 Unable to leave the room, he vomits where he stands, but conceals his mouth in the costume first.
 Not unlike the phenomenon that makes bleeps funnier than expletives, the simple "hurr-maah" sound he makes is priceless.

-- The most ridiculous example is when everyone eats contaminated wheat Krusty Burgers since everyone is vomiting into all the toilets in the house Homer vomits into Lisa's saxophone but it looks completely clean, in reality it would probably shoot or leak from the pipes.
+- One of the most ridiculous examples is when everyone eats Krusty Burgers with contaminated barley in "Coming To Homerica"; since everyone is vomiting into all the toilets in the house, Homer vomits into Lisa's saxophone but it looks completely clean—in reality, it would probably shoot out or be leaking from the pipes.

 - Another example is in "Lost Our Lisa", when Lisa tries to hitch a ride with Cletus.
 He holds up a skunk, saying "Sure, but they still goes off even when they's dead."
 Lisa runs off, both hands over her mouth, presumably to vomit.

-- Another ridiculous example is where Homer is Lisa's soccer coach at one pont he vomits into a traffic cone, which should be leaking out the other end.
+- Another ridiculous example is where Homer is Lisa's soccer coach at one point he vomits into a traffic cone, which should be leaking out the other end.